MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/hackathon-materials.md

 ms.date: 07/11/2023
 ms.service: semantic-kernel
 ---
-# Hackathon materials for Semantic Kernel
+# Running your own Hackathon

 With these materials you can run your own Semantic Kernel Hackathon, a hands-on event where you can learn and create AI solutions using Semantic Kernel tools and resources.